NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 This serves as a deterrent for developing NuGet plugins in non-.NET languages.
 See the `Future Possibilities` section for more details.

+- The discoverability of NuGet plugins published as .NET Tools is challenging for users because the `dotnet tool search` command only filters based on the `PackageType` being `DotnetTool`.
+Please refer to the `Future Possibilities` section for more related information.

 ## Rationale and alternatives

 ### Installing NuGet plugins as tool-path .NET Tools